Black Blade study at RWE location Eemshaven

 In addition to private wind industry players, including Vattenfall and Eneco Energy, project partners also include the Dutch bird protection organisation and various state authorities.

-The ecological research project aims to collect valid data on the behaviour of birds and to better understand the effectiveness of the black rotor blades.
-After the seven rotor blades were painted black in 2021, the turbines were initially observed without any additional technical components for one year.
-For the second stage, vibration sensors, high resolution and thermal imaging cameras and a 3D bird radar were installed at two windturbines in the Westereems wind farm, one of them with a black blade, one without.
-This WT-Bird® system by TNO helps to identify collisions, and to give the researchers insights into the birds’ behaviour in the proximity of the wind turbines.
+The ecological research project collected data on bird behaviour to better understand the effectiveness of black rotor blades.
+After painting the seven black blades in 2021, the turbines were observed for one year without any additional technical components.
+Subsequently, advanced monitoring systems, including vibration sensors, high-resolution and thermal imaging cameras, and a 3D bird radar, were installed on two turbines within the wind farm—one with a black blade and one without.
+Developed by TNO, this WT-Bird® system helped identify collisions and provided insights into bird behaviour near the turbines.

-The results from this research project will also be relevant to future offshore wind farms since manual measurements cannot be carried out there.
+The results from this research also held relevance for future offshore wind farms, where manual measurements could not be conducted.

 Katja Wünschel | Chief Executive Officer (CEO) Renewables Europe und Australia